+Editor’s note: radiation factor in the table above is extracted from ECC Report 093 [3] (Table 21??).
+Confirmation from WGSE will be requested.

-[3]??From Table 14 and Table 18, it is then possible to calculate the required attenuation in order to get the 1 dB increase noise floor at the ground UE:
+From Table 18, it is then possible to calculate the required attenuation in order to get the 1 dB increase noise floor at the ground UE:

 Table 19: Calculation of maximum e.i.r.p.